 If cared for and used appropriately our furniture will last for many years.
 It should be kept clean, dry and free from staples and hooks.
 If furniture is left standing in damp or wet conditions it will absorb moisture and the wood will expand and crack.
-Rubber feet are available and can be supplied to raise furniture off the floor if it is to be located in a wet area.
+Rubber feet are available and can be supplied to raise furniture off the floor if it is to be located in a wet area or on an uneven surface.
 The feet can be fitted by our experienced drivers on delivery.
 Our indoor furniture is not designed for use outdoors.